RakhithJK/YT-Spammer-Purge-wiki/Scan-Results-&-Removal-Options.md

 ## Scan Results:
 * ### The results of a scan will show lots of information about each comment (which is also stored in the log file):
-  * Comment Text (Extremely long comments are truncated after 1500 characters.
+  * Comment Text (Note: Extremely long comments are truncated after 1500 characters.
 'Newlines' are also removed.)
   * Author Name
   * Author's Channel ID
   * The video title (in certain modes)